Evil maid attack

-An evil maid attack is an attack on an unattended device, in which an attacker with physical access alters it in some undetectable way so that they can later access the device, or the data on it.
+An evil maid attack is a class of cyberattacks on an unattended device, in which an attacker with physical access alters it in some undetectable way so that they can later access the device, or the data on it.

+In particular, the attack could bypass system passwords and even disk encryption measures in use at the time, and further security mechanisms such as secure boot were needed to mitigate it.

-The name refers to the scenario where a maid could subvert a device left unattended in a hotel room – but the concept itself also applies to situations such as a device being intercepted while in transit, or taken away temporarily by airport or law enforcement personnel.
+The name refers to the threat scenario where a maid could subvert a device left unattended in a hotel room.
+However, the term broadly applies to any situation where an adversary has physical access to an unattended device.

 Overview

 Origin

 In a 2009 blog post, security analyst Joanna Rutkowska coined the term "Evil Maid Attack" due to hotel rooms being a common place where devices are left unattended.
-The post detailed a method for compromising the firmware on an unattended computer via an external USB flash drive – and therefore bypassing TrueCrypt disk encryption.
+Rutkowska then published a practical method for bypassing TrueCrypt disk encryption on victim devices, requiring merely an external USB flash drive.

 D. Defreez, a computer security professional, first mentioned the possibility of an evil maid attack on Android smartphones in 2011.
 He talked about the WhisperCore Android distribution and its ability to provide disk encryption for Androids.

-Notability
+Notable instances

 In 2007, former U.S. Commerce Secretary Carlos Gutierrez was allegedly targeted by an evil maid attack during a business trip to China.
 He left his computer unattended during a trade talk in Beijing, and he suspected that his device had been compromised.
 Although the allegations have yet to be confirmed or denied, the incident caused the U.S. government to be more wary of physical attacks.

 In 2009, Symantec CTO Mark Bregman was advised by several U.S. agencies to leave his devices in the U.S. before travelling to China.
 He was instructed to buy new ones before leaving and dispose of them when he returned so that any physical attempts to retrieve data would be ineffective.

 Methods of attack

 Classic evil maid

 The attack begins when the victim leaves their device unattended.
-The attacker can then proceed to tamper with the system.
-If the victim's device does not have password protection or authentication, an intruder can turn on the computer and immediately access the victim's information.
-However, if the device is password protected, as with full disk encryption, the firmware of the device needs to be compromised, usually done with an external drive.
-The compromised firmware then provides the victim with a fake password prompt identical to the original.
-Once the password is input, the compromised firmware sends the password to the attacker and removes itself after a reboot.
-In order to successfully complete the attack, the attacker must return to the device once it has been unattended a second time to steal the now-accessible data.
+If the victim's device has disk encryption, the attacker cannot access or tamper with the data directly.
+However, some part of the disk needs to be left unencrypted, such as the MBR and bootloader; the attacker can replace this with a malicious bootloader that waits for the victim to return and enter their encryption password.
+The malicious software can then record the password for the attacker to retrieve later, or transmit it over the network.

-Another method of attack is through a DMA attack in which an attacker accesses the victim's information through hardware devices that connect directly to the physical address space.
-The attacker simply needs to connect to the hardware device in order to access the information.
+Some devices are also vulnerable to a DMA attack in which an attacker accesses the victim's information through hardware ports that can directly access the device's memory.